NiyatiPanchal/Apiwiz-frontEnd-TaskManagement/README.md

 # Challanges

 One challenge I faced was overriding the default styles of the Datepicker component.
 Material-UI provides default styling to components, which sometimes interferes with our custom styles.

+Learned Drag and Drop functionality and Data Visulization in React Js.